atgu/ukbb_pan_ancestry/website/docs/hail-format.md

 ## Using the libraries and files

-These files can be accessed by cloning this and the [ukb_common](https://github.com/Nealelab/ukb_common) repo and accessing them programmatically.
+The files on Google Cloud Platform can be accessed by cloning the [ukbb_pan_ancestry](https://github.com/atgu/ukbb_pan_ancestry) and the [ukb_common](https://github.com/Nealelab/ukb_common) repos and accessing them programmatically.
 We recommend using these functions, as they apply our QC metrics (e.g. the raw file contains 7,271 phenotypes, but use of this function will return 7,221 phenotypes after removing low-quality ones) and include convenience metrics such as lambda GC.

 ```
 %%bash